Click on the photo to enlarge it. Please scroll down to view the Questions with their Answers.

 Prior to the application of concrete into the seams, all the prefabricated panel concrete or cured concrete around the area to receive the new concrete is watered down.
 The “Old” concrete is kept wet while the new concrete is curing.
 Ai’s Assembly Manual explains step by step how to apply concrete in the seams and onto the entryway and dormer panels.

 A: Ai does not depend on the concrete to make the dome watertight.
 The dome is sealed with a concrete primer and two coats of good quality exterior concrete paint purchased locally.
-Ai dome owners recommend the following paints:
+Ai dome owners recommend Ames Research Laboratories primer, tape and paint which can be purchased from ACE, Do It Best or True Value stores.
+Or call Ames at 888-345-0809 to purchase directly from them and for info on their: Super-Primer, Peel & Stick Contouring Tape and Maximum Stretch Paint.
+Their web site is Ames.

-A: Yes if the concrete was primed with concrete primer, if the paint is breathable and if interior water vapor is removed from the interior with Broan Bathroom Exhaust Fans, Top of dome exhaust fan, stove/microwave exhaust fans and use of Heat Recovery Ventilator or Energy Recovery Ventilator if needed in your area.
+A: Yes if the paint is breathable and if interiot water vapor is removed from the interior with Broan Bathroom Exhaust Fans, Top of dome exhaust fan, stove/microwave exhaust fan and use of Heat Recovery Ventilator.
 Water vapor accumulates in the dome from breathing, doing laundry and dishes, showering and should be removed from the dome.

-In northern climates, install a Heat Recovery Ventilator to remove moisture or check with your local HVAC subcontractor for latest solutions.
+In northern domes, install a Heat Recovery Ventilator to remove moisture or check with your local HVAC subcontractor for latest solutions.
 To read about Heat Recovery Ventilators click on HRV.

 For an existing dome that has elastomeric paint applied to it, please do not remove the elastomeric paint.
 Please call our office for the most current painting info for previously painted domes.
 Phone 321-639-8777 Mon - Fri 9-5 eastern.

-A: Generally, it is easier to repair a leak in our concrete dome than it is to make a repair in a shingled roof.
-Applying EternaBond Tape (has MicroSealant) and textured knife grade patching compound is all it takes to seal the area if the concrete is bonded.
-Call Ai’s office for more info (321-639-8777).
+A: Please call us and ask our advice.
+Generally, it is easier to repair a leak in our concrete dome than it is to make a repair in a shingled roof.
+Usually applying elastomeric patching compound is all it takes to seal the area but stopping a leak in shingles usually requires removing the shingles.
+Call Ai’s office for info (321-639-8777).

-A: Where a passageway connects two domes, what Ai calls a link.
+A: When a passageway connects two domes, what Ai calls a link.
 A leak most likely will occur where the long flat roof of the link butts up to the curved surface of the dome shell.
 The expansion and the contraction associated with temperature changes produce the flex or separation at the link.
 The fall is the most likely problem time.
-Seal the area where the link meets the dome with the EternaBond Tape and textured knife grade patching compound and elastomeric paint.
+Seal the area where the link meets the dome with elastomeric patching compound and elastomeric paint.

 A: Technology has developed now to prevent cold joints.
 The Assembly Manual that comes with the American Ingenuity Dome Kit explains how to utilize bonding agent and other techniques to join the concrete in the seams.
 Concrete, or a cement mixture, will not bond to a dry absorbent surface such as dry concrete.
 The reason is easy to understand when you examine the curing process of cement.
 When new concrete is applied over old, dry concrete, the moisture from the new concrete will be absorbed by the dry concrete especially at the surface where they meet.
 When the new concrete is robbed of its moisture at the joining surface it will not cure properly and therefore will not bond.